Poll taxes in the United States: Voter registration

 The poll tax requirements applied to whites as well as blacks, and also adversely affected poor citizens.
 The laws that allowed the poll tax did not specify a certain group of people.
 This meant that anyone, including white women, could also be discriminated against when they went to vote.
-One example is in Alabama where white women were discriminated against and then organized to secure their right to vote.
+One example is in Alabama, where white women were discriminated against and then organized to secure their right to vote.
 One group of women that did this was the Women's Joint Legislative Council of Alabama (WJLC).
 African American women also organized in groups against being denied voting rights.
 In 1942, an African American woman named Lottie Polk Gaffney, along with four other women, unsuccessfully sued the South Carolina Cherokee County Registration Board with the help of the NAACP.
 Gaffney sued for her right to vote after having been stopped from registering to vote two years earlier.
-As a result of her suing the county the mailman did not deliver her mail for quite some time.
+As a result of her suing the county the mailman did not deliver her mail "for a time."

-Many states required payment of the tax at a time separate from the election, and then required voters to bring receipts with them to the polls.
+Many states required payment of the tax at a time separate from the election and then required voters to bring receipts with them to the polls.
 If they could not locate such receipts, they could not vote.
 In addition, many states surrounded registration and voting with complex record-keeping requirements.
 These were particularly difficult for sharecropper and tenant farmers to comply with, as they moved frequently.

+During the first half of the 20th Century, Memphis, Tennessee was controlled by a political machine run by E. H. Crump, and Memphis was one of the few places in the South where blacks regularly voted.
+This situation arose because Crump's party paid their poll tax to encouraged them to vote for his preferred candidates.

 The poll tax was sometimes used alone or together with a literacy qualification.
 In a kind of grandfather clause, North Carolina in 1900 exempted from the poll tax those men entitled to vote as of January 1, 1867.
-This excluded all blacks, who did not then have suffrage.
+The grandfather clauses allowed white men whose ancestors had previously voted to bypass the literacy qualifications and poll taxes.
+This ensured that it would have excluded all blacks, who did not then have suffrage.